The Orphanage Crisis

-80% of children living in Haitian orphanages have at least one living parent.
-(Reuters 2018)
+80 percent of children living in Haitian orphanages have at least one living parent.

 An estimated 30,000 children live in orphanages in Haiti, created for a combination of complex reasons – poverty, natural disasters, physical/intellectual disabilities, inadequate housing, lack of health and education services, etc. This complicated system, at times, actively, unnecessarily, and in many cases illegally, separates children from families exposing them to risk of harm, abuse, and trafficking.

 Research has proven orphanages do not provide viable, long-term solutions for children.
-Many supporters of orphanages do not understand the lifelong impact of orphanage care on child development, nor do they adequately prepare children to succeed once they leave institutionalized care.
+It is believed to have extremely detrimental living conditions where children are at severe risk of violence, exploitation, abuse, and neglect.
+Unfortunately, many supporters of orphanages do not understand the lifelong impact of orphanage care on child development, nor do they adequately prepare children to succeed once they leave institutionalized care.
 In the worst cases, orphanages are rampant with human rights abuses.

 Orphanage Crisis Resources